ceramicstudio/tutorial-getting-started-with-ceramic/README.md

     >The `DIDSession` is what it handling the SIWE authentication flow for you in this code snippet.

 1. There are usually some logic checks that our application needs to do before the authentication flow can be started.
 When developing dapps a common check is to make sure that a provider is available.
 In this case, [Metamask] adds itself as the provider in our browsers `window` object.
 It is referencable by `window.ethereum`.
-If the end-user of the application has not installed [Metamask], or another provider, the our application will not be able to connect to the blockchain.
+If the end-user of the application has not installed [Metamask], or another provider, then our application will not be able to connect to the blockchain.
 Let's take this knowledge and apply it to a new [async function] called `auth`.
 Add the code below to `main.js`:
     ```javascript
     //main.js